radical-cybertools/radical.entk/README.md

 # radical.ensemblemd

-radical.ensemblemd is a Python API and library for developing and executing large-scale ensemble-based Molecular Dynamics simulations and workflows
+The Ensemble MD Toolkit is a Python library for developing and executing large- scale ensemble-based Molecular Dynamics (MD) simulations and workflows.
+It is being developed by the RADICAL Research Group at Rutgers University.
+Ensemble MD Toolkit is released under the MIT License.

 ### Documentation